robergwillian/dynamicForms/README.md

 }

 ```
-* at the time of this writing the following field types are supported: TextField ( text, number, date ), and Select from MUI.
+* at the time of this writing the following field types are supported: TextField ( text, number ), Date-picker, and Select from MUI.

 ### Future changes and improvements: